jacknpoe/todos_juros/README.md

 (pesoTotal = totalWeight; quantidade = quantity; pesos = weights; juros = interest; pagamentos = payments; periodo = period)

-Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all languages) and dynamic arrays (which were not possible in Chapel, Modula-2, Pascalzim, Portugol, SuperPascal, VisuALG and XC=BASIC, where arrays have a thousand elements, or three in tne Modula-2 and XC=BASIC cases).
+Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all languages) and dynamic arrays (which were not possible in Chapel, Modula-2, MSX Turbo Pascal, Pascalzim, Portugol, SuperPascal, VisuALG and XC=BASIC, where arrays have a thousand elements, or three in tne Modula-2, MSX Turbo Pascal and XC=BASIC cases).

 Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
 This issue would become very complicated if a stricter criterion were chosen regarding how much one language needs to be different from another, which would be impractical.